A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Main results

-Theorem \ref{th-power} shows that the test statistic $\hat{T}_n^{\alpha} = nh^{1/2} \hat{V}_{n}^{\alpha}/\hat{\Sigma}^{\alpha}$ diverges to infinity at the rate $nh^{1/2}$.
-Therefore, our test $\hat{T}_n^{\alpha}$ is consistent with asymptotic power 1 under the alternative $H_1$ for almost every $\alpha \in \mathcal{S}^{p-1}$ in high dimensional settings.
-Further, combining Theorem \ref{th-Vn} and Theorem \ref{th-power}(2), the proposed test can detect the local alternatives distinct from the null at the rate of order $1/\sqrt{nh^{1/2}}$.
-This rate is in line with the results of dimension reduction tests such as \cite{lavergne2008, lavergne2012} and \cite{guo2016} in fixed dimensional settings.
-Recall that the classic local smoothing tests (see \cite{hardle1993} and \cite{zheng1996} for instance) in low dimension settings usually can only detect local alternatives that converge to the null at the rate $ 1/\sqrt{nh^{p/2}} $.
-Thus, these tests suffer severely from the ``curse of dimensionality'' and can not be applied in high dimension settings.
-While the proposed test has the sensitive rate $ 1/\sqrt{nh^{1/2}} $, even when the dimension $p$ may substantially exceed the sample size.
-Note that this sensitive rate is independent of the dimension $p$ of covariates, this indicates that our test can largely alleviate the ``curse of dimensionality'' in high dimension settings.
-Simulation studies in Section 5 also show that the proposed test is less affected by the dimension of covariates.
+It follows from Theorem~\ref{th-power} and Corollary~\ref{limit-alter-minFisher} that under some regularity conditions, the combination tests $\hat{T}_{\min}$ and $\hat{T}_{\rm{Fisher}}$ can be consistent with the asymptotic power $1$ under $H_1$ in ultra-high dimensional settings.
+Furthermore, Corollary~\ref{limit-alter-minFisher} shows that our tests $\hat{T}_{\min}$ and $\hat{T}_{\rm{Fisher}}$ can detect local alternatives distinct from the null at the rate of $O(n^{-1/2}h^{-1/4})$, even if the dimension $p$ substantially exceeds the sample size $n$.
+This detection rate is in line with the results of dimension-reduction tests proposed by \cite{lavergne2008, lavergne2012} in fixed dimensional settings.
+In contrast, classic local smoothing tests \citep{hardle1993, zheng1996} typically can only detect local alternatives that converge to the null at the rate of $ O( n^{-1/2}h^{-p/4}) $.
+Thus, these tests suffer severely from the curse of dimensionality and cannot be applied in ultra-high dimensional scenarios.
+Note that our tests detect the alternative as if the predictor were one-dimensional.
+Since the detection rate is independent of the predictor dimension, this suggests that our tests, when combined with suitable projections, can effectively mitigate the curse of dimensionality even in ultra-high dimensional settings.